 Artistically Speaking

 I started sewing when my mother enrolled me in a Singer sewing class at age 13.
 My mother always sewed and made my graduation dress and recital dresses throughout high school and college.
 I have loved visiting arts & crafts fairs throughout my life.
-In my early 50s, I had the opportunity to take classes to learn all these art forms.
-I’ve studied, with passion for each: sewing; quilting; fabric dyeing; glass (cold: stained glass and mosaic, warm: fusing and slumping, hot: lampwork beadmaking); pottery (hand-building and throwing, although the wheel doesn’t really like me); beading, bead crochet, and jewelry-making; knitting; felting and fulling.
+In my early 50s, I had the opportunity to take classes to learn all sorts of art forms.
+I’ve studied, with passion for each: sewing; quilting; fabric dyeing; glass (cold: stained glass and mosaic, warm: fusing and slumping, hot: lampwork beadmaking); pottery (hand-building and throwing, although the wheel doesn’t really like me); beading, bead crochet, and jewelry-making; knitting; and felting.

 Professionally Speaking